-The intent of intrapartum fetal surveillance is to assess uterine activity, fetal well-being, and the fetal heart rate (FHR) response to labor in order to make appropriate, physiologically based clinical decisions (Lyndon & Ali, 2015).
-Fetal heart monitoring includes initial and ongoing assessments of the woman and fetus; utilization of monitoring techniques such as intermittent FHR auscultation; palpation of uterine contractions; application of fetal monitoring components; ongoing monitoring and interpretation of FHM data; and provision of clinical interventions as needed.
-Regardless of the setting in which it is used, each aspect of FHM should be performed by a licensed, experienced, health care professional consistent with the scope of practice as defined by appropriate state regulations.
-These health care professionals include RNs, certified nurse-midwives (CNMs), certified midwives (CMs), other advanced practice nurses such as nurse practitioners and clinical nurse specialists, physicians, and physician assistants.
+The intent of intrapartum fetal surveillance is to assess uterine activity and fetal heart rate (FHR) response to labor to make appropriate, physiologically based clinical decisions (Lyndon & Ali, 2015).
+Fetal heart monitoring includes initial and ongoing assessments of the woman and fetus, use of monitoring techniques such as intermittent FHR auscultation or EFM and interpretation of FHM data, and provision of clinical interventions as needed.
+Regardless of the setting, each aspect of FHM should be performed by a licensed, experienced, health care professional consistent with the scope of practice as defined by appropriate state regulations.
+These health care professionals include RNs, certified nurse-midwives, certified midwives, other advanced practice nurses such as nurse practitioners and clinical nurse specialists, physicians, and physician assistants.